Abar23/Boids-Algorithm/README.md

 ![Boid Birds gif](https://media.giphy.com/media/M8uBtxH3bIyFigw18K/giphy.gif)

-Boids Birds is a WebGL2 project that implements Boids Algorithm, which is a famous algorithm that simulates flocking behavior observed in animals such as birds.
+Boids Birds is a WebGL2 project that implements Boids algorithm, which is a famous algorithm that simulates flocking behavior observed in animals such as birds.
 In addition to implementing the base algorithm, there is also a small 2D animation system that was implemented for frame based animation.
 The animation